 By default, PayPal does not activate the profile if the initial payment amount fails.
 To override this default behavior, set the

 FAILEDINITAMTACTION field to

 ContinueOnFailure instructs PayPal to add the failed payment amount to the outstanding balance due on this recurring payment profile.

 FAILEDINITAMTACTION or set it to

 CancelOnFailure, PayPal creates the recurring payment profile.
 However, PayPal places the profile into a pending status until the initial payment completes.
 If the initial payment clears, PayPal notifies you by Instant Payment Notification (IPN) that it has activated the pending profile.
 If the payment fails, PayPal notifies you by IPN that it has canceled the pending profile.
-If you created the profile using Express Checkout, the buyer receives an email stating that PayPal cleared the initial payment or canceled the pending profile.
+If you used Express Checkout to create the profile, the buyer receives an email stating that PayPal cleared the initial payment or canceled the pending profile.

 Maximum Number of Failed Payments

 CreateRecurringPaymentsProfile request, you set the number of failed payments allowed before PayPal automatically suspends the profile.
 PayPal sends you an IPN message when the number of failed payments reaches the maximum number specified.